Trust and privacy

 What happens to the file

-• The route shows readable metadata before export so users can verify the privacy reason for the job.
+• The page shows readable metadata before export so users can verify the privacy reason for the job.

 Quick flow

-1. Drop the image into the route and inspect the metadata panel.
+1. Drop the image into the page and inspect the metadata panel.

 2. Choose the export format and any background or naming settings you still need.